NVIDIA/NeMo/docs/sources/source/nlp/glue.rst

 - **MRPC** The Microsoft Research Paraphrase Corpus :cite:`nlp-glue-dolan-brockett-2005-automatically` is a corpus of sentence pairs automatically extracted from online news sources, with human annotations for whether the sentences in the pair are semantically equivalent.
 - **QQP** `The Quora Question Pairs2 <https://www.quora.com/q/quoradata/First-Quora-Dataset-Release-Question-Pairs>`_ dataset is a collection of question pairs from the community question-answering website Quora.
 The task is to determine whether a pair of questions are semantically equivalent.
-- **STS-B** The Semantic Textual Similarity Benchmark :cite:`nlp-glue-cer2017semeval` is a collection of sentence pairs drawn from news headlines, video and image captions, and natural language inference data.
-The task is to determini how similar two sentences are.
+- **STS-B** The Semantic Textual Similarity Benchmark :cite:`nlp-glue-cer2017semeval` is a collection of sentence pairs drawn from news headlines, video, and image captions, and natural language inference data.
+The task is to determine how similar two sentences are.

 Inference Tasks: